“The definition of genius is taking the complex and making it simple.” – Albert Einstein

 Many insurers are faced with high costs (including overruns) and long timelines (including delays) to release new or modified products and pricing due to the limitations of legacy systems.
 Case in point: an insurer I talked to recently wanted to eliminate a single underwriting question from one of their products.
 Their estimated cost to update screens, forms, and their PAS was ~$1 million, and they were told the project would take three months.

 Scenarios like this make many insurers still using legacy systems feel pressured to simplify their products and pricing.
 Unfortunately, we see some carriers mistaking simplicity for uniformity, offering oversimplified one-size-fits-all products that run contrary to customers’ expectations of tailored solutions for their unique needs.
-Instead, to achieve speed, agility, and low costs, I recommend a process I like to call Sophisticated Simplification to drive faster and smarter product innovation.
+Instead, to achieve speed, agility, and low costs, I recommend a process I like to call Sophisticated Simplification, and a methodology we call a “product factory,” to drive faster and smarter product innovation.

 - Speed: Price updates within hours; rating factor / product feature updates within days; new products launched within weeks